Sister Bay in Door County

 Getting there: It adjoins Ephraim on the south and is 80 miles from Green Bay.

-Free concerts: From late June through Labor Day, free concerts are held at the Waterfront Park stage at 6 p.m.
-Wednesdays and a few Saturdays.
+Outdoor concerts: From late June through Labor Day, free concerts are held at the Waterfront Park stage at 6 p.m.
+Wednesdays.

 Movies are shown at dusk most Saturdays.
 In case of rain, concerts are held at the Village Hall, also in Waterfront Park.